acanewby/devops-pipeline/README.md

 This project was inspired by the work of [Marcel Birkner](https://blog.codecentric.de/en/author/marcel-birkner/), who authored a great CI Platform in 2015: [Continuous Integration Platform Using Docker Containers: Jenkins, SonarQube, Nexus, GitLab](https://blog.codecentric.de/en/2015/10/continuous-integration-platform-using-docker-container-jenkins-sonarqube-nexus-gitlab/).

 Why didn't I just use his work?
 Good question.
 Basically, I wanted a slightly more bare-bones approach, without the vast array of plugins and starter jobs he included.
-I also decided it would be easier to build from the ground up, taking care of version updates as I went, rather then editing his original work, whcih is now several years old.
+I also decided it would be easier to build from the ground up, taking care of version updates as I went, rather then editing his original work, which is now several years old.

 ## Overview